-Château Boswell Winery is one of northern Napa Valley’s stunning estates; the winery was founded by Los Angeles born Richard Thornton Boswell (RT for short, died in 2014), a dentist and lover of outdoor adventure who practiced in Laguna Beach.
-In the 1970s, he began investing in real estate and in 1979 purchased 10 acres of land – what would become the home of Château Boswell Winery (built in 1982).
-Their first commercial release was in 1979, merely several hundred cases.
-Their production has grown significantly since then yet still remains fairly small focusing on limited production hand-crafted wines (usually several thousand cases per year spread over a number of small lot wines).
+Château Boswell Winery is one of northern Napa Valley’s picturesque estates; the winery was founded by Los Angeles born Richard Thornton Boswell (RT for short, died in 2014), a dentist and lover of outdoor adventure who practiced dentistry in Laguna Beach.
+In the 1970s, he began investing in real estate and in 1974 purchased 10 acres of land in the lower foothills of the Vaca mountains northeast of the town of St. Helena.
+This property became the home of Château Boswell Winery (built in 1982).
+Their first commercial release was merely several hundred cases of from the 1979 vintage.
+The early releases from Château Boswell were sold direct to consumer, differing from many wineries at the time who sold their wines through distribution.
+We maintain a list of Napa Valley based wineries or producers who are still in business who have been producing wines commercially since 1979 or prior.
+This list continues to evolve as we discover additional information; for reference, it is available here.

 André Tchelistcheff was their founding winemaker; he was instrumental in the layout and clonal choices for the original plantings of their estate vineyard.
 Arguably André was one of Napa Valley’s most influential and well-respected winemakers.
 Born in Moscow his family fled the Russian Revolution of 1917 to Kiev.
 Later André joined the White Army and fought in the Russian Civil War on the Crimean Peninsula.
-At one point his unit came under machine gun fire – André was left for dead, and his father even held a funeral for him.
+At one point his unit came under machine gun fire and André was left for dead,; his father even held a funeral for him.

 Eventually his family moved to France where he met Georges de Latour who was looking for a new winemaker for Beaulieu Vineyard.
 André agreed to come to the Napa Valley and arrived in 1938.
 He stayed with Beaulieu Vineyard for some 35 years before ‘retiring’ in 1973.
 However, his career didn’t end then – he continued to significantly contribute to the local wine industry as a winemaker and soils expert and one of his numerous clients was Château Boswell Winery.

-Thornton was interested in developing the site as a real estate investment (with the intent to eventually sell the property) – but his wife Susan offered to help grow the brand and take their winery operations to the next level.
-She has certainly done so in the ensuing years.
-She oversaw the construction of a 14,000 square foot cave tunneled into the hillside.
-The floor leading to the cave features an obsidian inlay using stones from the property.
-The wine cave is functional yet at the same time aesthetically gorgeous.
-Much of the cave is tunneled through volcanic rock and a number of sections are left exposed to this bare rock.
-The property features plenty of water and some 25+ springs can be seen seeping through parts of the cave (a beneficial feature for helping moderate humidity).
+The floor leading into the cave features an obsidian inlay using stones from the property.
+The wine cave is functional yet at the same time aesthetically pleasing.
+Much of the cave was tunneled through volcanic rock and a number of sections are left exposed to this bare rock.
+The property features plenty of water with some 25+ springs seeping through parts of the cave; this is a beneficial feature for helping moderate humidity year round.

-In the past couple of years, the Boswell family refocused their winemaking efforts; their winery used to be home to several custom crush clients, today the production facility is used entirely for their own wines.
-Arietta was the last brand to vacate the space.
-Past winemakers have included Luc Morlet and Russell Bevan; today their winemaker is well-regarded Philippe Melka (whose own winery is located a bit south of here).
+Château Boswell used to house winemaking for various smaller brands who did not own their own physical wineries; today the production facility is entirely for their own wines.
+Arietta was the last brand to move their winemaking operations.
+Past winemakers have included Luc Morlet and Russell Bevan; today their lead winemaker is Allison Nunnikhoven with Philippe Melka as the consulting winemaker, whose own winery is located slightly south of Château Boswell.

 Select Wines